AnyChart/docs.anychart.com/Graphics/Basics.md

 ```
 {sample}GRAPHICS\_Basics\_05{sample}

 The situation would be different if we decided to remove the cube also.
-In this case we should have used the **{api:anychart.graphics.vector.Element.removeChild()}**.removeChild()**{api}** method to get rid of the big shadow under all objects which is situated on a separated layer.
+In this case we should have used the **{api:anychart.graphics.vector.Layer#removeChild}**.removeChild()**{api}** method to get rid of the big shadow under all objects which is situated on a separated layer.
 ```
     //remove the cylinder layer
     layer_cylinder.remove();